moldyn/msmhelper/paper.md

 For example, adopting a 10-state trajectory with $10^5$ time steps, both the run time of the MSM estimation (transition probability matrix) and its validation by the well-established Chapman-Kolomogorov test are more than an order of magnitude faster.
-If we compare the performance of the Monte chain Monte Carlo (MCMC) propagation, which is commonly used to determine pathways including their corresponding time scale distributions, `msmhelper` outperforms `PyEMMA` by up to two orders of magnitude.
+If we compare the performance of the Markov chain Monte Carlo (MCMC) propagation, which is commonly used to determine pathways including their corresponding time scale distributions, `msmhelper` outperforms `PyEMMA` by up to two orders of magnitude.
 More details and additional